AlhasanDeveloper/CryptoHelper/README.md

 * Validating certificate using its parent through OCSP or CRL.
 * Generating certificates and CSR.

+## Release
 To use CryptoHelper library please download the Library.zip at root and include both libraries to your project.

+## Sample
+Please clone the project and run the sample for better understanding of the library.